agoric-labs/gimix/oracle-server/README.md

 - Accept invitation to `makeJobReportInvitation` invitationMaker

-- Report back on an Issue's state.
-  - Is the issue assigned, who is the assignee
-  - * Retrieve the assignee's wallet address (from a GH gist) *
-  - Send `DeliveryInvitation` to assignee's deposit facet (wallet address)

-- Report back on a Pull Request's state.
+- Report back on a Pull Request's state, as it related to a specific jobId.
   - Is it "approved"
   - Is it "merged"
   - Is it associated with issue X, and is issue X closed?